prettier/prettier/docs/rationale.md

 }
 ```

-There's one exception: classes.
-We don't think it ever makes sense to inline the decorators for them, so they are always moved to their own line.
+There’s one exception: classes.
+We don’t think it ever makes sense to inline the decorators for them, so they are always moved to their own line.

 <!-- prettier-ignore -->
 ```js